vynci/serverless-file-upload-api/README.md

 # Serverless File Upload API

-This is a quick implementation of a File Uploader API that is deployed in AWS using API Gateway, Lambda and S3.
+This is a quick implementation of a File Uploader API that is deployed in AWS using API Gateway, Lambda, and S3.
 This API can upload any file type.

+Checkout the full write-up [here](https://www.vynci.dev/posts/file-uploader-using-aws-s3-api-gateway-lambda).

 ## Development